filakhtov/gentoo-use-docs/sys-apps/systemd.md

 This flag should be enabled on UEFI systems to use the `systemd-boot` bootloader.

+### gnutls
+Pass the `-Dgnutls=true` option to the Meson build script.
+Use the GnuTLS crypto library to enable support for DoT (DNS-over-TLS) in the `systemd-resolved` daemon.
+Takes precedence over the `openssl` flag is both are enabled.

+It is safe to disable this flag, however GnuTLS is considered as a default TLS backend by systemd.

 ### homed
 Pass the `-Dhomed=true` option to the Meson build script.
 Build and install the `systemd-homed` daemon, associated service and the `homectl` utility, that can be used to create, remove or inspect home areas, such as directories and network mounts.
 It supports LUKS2-encrypted per-user partitions (possibly on removable media) and `fscrypt` encrypted directories, as well as `btrfs` per-user subvolumes without encryption, regular directories, or Windows share (CIFS) volumes.

 It is safe to disable this flag.

+### hostnamed-fallback
+Enable support for `systemd-networkd` and `systemd-hostnamed` to run without the PolKit daemon using the `dbus-broker.service` as a fallback service.

+This flag should normally be disabled, unless there is a need to run networkd/hostnamed outside of the PolKit infrastructure.

 ### http
 Passes the `-Dmicrohttpd=true` option to the Meson build script.
 This builds and installs a `systemd-remote-journal` - a server (receiving) part of a remote journalling support.
 A `ssl` flag has to be enabled too in order to support an HTTPS protocol.